-Fragile X Research and Treatment Center
+Fragile X Research and Treatment Program

 Our center utilizes the expertise of professionals in various clinical disciplines, including Drs.
-Leonard Abbeduto, David Hessl, Susan Rivera, and Andrea Schneider, and molecular genetics, including Drs.
+Leonard Abbeduto, David Hessl, Susan Rivera and Andrea Schneider, and molecular genetics, including Drs.
 Paul Hagerman and Flora Tassone.
-The close interaction of clinicians and scientists had led to important advances in our understanding of fragile X-related disorders and treatment.
+The close interaction of clinicians and scientists has led to important advances in our understanding of fragile X-related conditions and treatment.

-An interdisciplinary staff and faculty are involved with the Fragile X Research and Treatment Center, including specialists in pediatrics, molecular genetics, psychiatry, psychology, neurology, neurobiology, pathology and social work.
+An interdisciplinary staff and faculty are involved with the Fragile X Research and Treatment Program, including specialists in pediatrics, molecular genetics, psychiatry, psychology, neurology, neurobiology, pathology and social work.

 Current Research Studies